nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Description

-`INDEX` refers to the index of the contact you wish to edit in the current displayed list.
+`INDEX` refers to the index of the contact you wish to favourite in the current displayed list.

 #### Important Requirements
 `INDEX` must be a **positive integer** (must be greater than 0).